jp26jp/The-Perry-Group/_agents/mason-conley/index.md

 ---
-redirect_from: "/jack-perry/"
-permalink: "/agents/jack-perry/"
-title: Jack Perry
+title: Mason Conley
 layout: agent
 feed: false
-image: "/assets/defaults/agents/jack-perry-banner.jpg"
+#image: "/assets/defaults/agents/mason-conley-banner.jpg"
-phone: 801-953-4850
+phone: 801-245-0729
-facebook: michaeleperry123
+facebook:
-instagram: michaelperry123
+instagram:
-twitter: michaelperry123
+twitter:
-linkedin: michaeleperry123
+linkedin:
 date: 2018-02-20 00:17:38 +0000
 description: I got into real estate with the mission to help people out in a much larger way.
 Real Estate is such an important transaction that carries so much weight.